kubevela/kubevela.github.io/docs/end-user/components/cloud-services/terraform/alibaba-deploy-website.md

 ## Description

-Deploy a Static Website in object stroage, like S3 and OSS.
+Deploy a static website in object stroage, like S3 or OSS.

 ## Examples